be-Frozen/be-Frozen.github.io/_pages/about.md

 *Participant, Co-supervised by Prof. Maheswaran (McGill University) and Prof. Franchitti (New York University)*

-- Reviewed extensive journal publications concerning Docker container concepts and familiarized myself with the fundamental concepts such as instantiation and management;
+- Reviewed appropriate technical journals relating to Docker container concepts and familiarized myself with fundamental concepts such as instantiation and management;

-- Created and managed a mini-cloud resource manager containing 8 containers to process extensive datasets exceeding 1,000,000 records in cloud computing environments;
+- Created and managed a mini-cloud resource manager for 8 containers;

+- Processed datasets comprising more than 1,000,000 records in cloud computing environments;

-- Incorporated TensorFlow machine learning libraries into the derived system noted above to enable linear regressionmodeling on sample datasets.
+- Incorporated TensorFlow machine learning libraries to facilitate linear regression modeling of sample datasets.

 **Automated Hierarchical Object Detection Method for Fine Annotation of Subcomponents**, *Sept.
 2022 - Mar.
 2023*

-*Nanjing Normal University*
+*Nanjing Normal University, Nanjing, China*

 *Research Assistant, Supervised by Prof. Fengyi Song*

-- Reviewed extensive hierarchical object detection papers;
+- Reviewed extensive academic literature concerning hierarchical object detection;

-- Built a deep-learning model (based on Faster RCNN) that analyzes hierarchical relationships between data of objects for object detection and evaluated the model’s performance using our physics experiment dataset;
+- Built a deep-learning model using Faster RCNN to analyze hierarchical data relationships between for object detection;

+- Evaluated performance of the derived model in relation to the experimental physics dataset;

-- Optimized the model and reduced missed detections and false alarms for small objects by 7% percent;
+- Optimized the model by reducing small object missed detections and false alarms by 7% percent;

-- Assessed the model’s performance (including latency, mAP, Quality of Experience, etc.) for small object detection.
+- Assessed small object detection performance specifications of the derived model, including latency, mAP, Quality of Experience, etc.

-**Interactive Visualization of Biomedical Data in both Immersive Environment & Extended Reality (XR)**, *Oct.
+**Interactive Visualization of Biomedical Data in Both Immersive Environment and Extended Reality (XR)**, *Oct.
 2021 - Sept.
 2022*

 *Data-Driven XR Visualization Group, Nanjing Normal University*

 *Research Assistant, Supervised by Prof. Richen Liu*

-- Developed an immersive platform (in virtual reality) for medical diagnostics and transformed computerized topography inspection reports into 3D medical volume data.
+- Developed an immersive virtual reality platform for medical diagnostics by converting computerized inspection reports into 3D medical volume data;

-- Implemented advanced gesture-recognition technology to the project and realized touchless control of both angles and locations of volumetric medical data for viewing.
+- Implemented advanced gesture-recognition technology and touchless control to manipulate angles and locations of volumetric medical data for visualization;

-- Developed a system to support MR (Mixed Reality) medical diagnosis.
+- Developed a system to enhance MR (Mixed Reality) medical diagnosis.

 **Interactive Multi-user Medical Visualization and Immersive Volume Rendering**, May. *2021 - Dec.
 2021*